FFunWay/A-Resource-Management-Model-for-Low-Carbon-Pavement-Construction/README.md

 Each scenario 𝑠 is associated with a probability $p_{s}$ , satisfying:
 <span style="font-size: 200%; display: block; text-align: center;">$$\sum_{s \in S} p_s = 1$$</span>
-These scenarios capture the uncertainty of emission factors while keeping the optimization model tractable.
+These scenarios capture the uncertainty of emission factors while keeping the optimization model tractable.<br>

-**SAA**
+**Relation to Sample Average Approximation**<br>
+Sample Average Approximation (SAA) is commonly applied in stochastic programming to approximate expected values by averaging outcomes across multiple sampled scenarios.
+However, in this study, uncertainty only affects the emission coefficients, while decision variables and engineering constraints remain deterministic.Therefore, full SAA-based scenario expansion is not applied to the optimization process.
+Instead, the expected carbon emissions are calculated using a scenario-weighted formulation in the objective function, and Monte Carlo simulation is employed separately for parameter estimation and risk analysis.

+**Monte Carlo Risk Analysis**<br>

+Monte Carlo simulation with a sample size of 1000 is conducted to evaluate the variability of total carbon emissions under emission uncertainty.
+This analysis provides additional insights into the stability and risk behavior of the optimized solution without altering the optimization structure.

 ## 3. Data Collection and Analysis
 ### 3.1 Data Collection
 ### 3.2 Analysis